cgokce/591-source/README.md

 # Sample Codes

-Assignment codes of online courses, and coding projects.
-Refer to the readme on the each folder for description.
+Sample codes for the idle-time code projects.